Explore Meta Quest Features with Building Blocks

 This page provides basic instructions for adding Building Blocks to an existing project in Unity.

-For the full list of Meta XR SDKs offered as UPM packages, see the
+For a complete list of Meta XR SDKs offered as UPM packages, see the Developer Center.
+Add Building Blocks to your project

-To add a Building Block to your Unity project:
+To add a building block to your Unity project:

 To take a closer look at the Building Blocks in your scene: